Khaleed/rania/README.md

 `yarn test` or `npm test`

+## REPL

+To start using Rania, first build using `npm run dist` and then run `node build/repl`

 ## Tasks

 - [x] Implement parser that creates tokens and an abstract syntax tree
 - [x] Make environment object that maps variables to their values
-- [ ] Implement evaluator that evaluates program given a syntax tree and environment object
+- [x] Implement evaluator that evaluates program given a syntax tree and environment object
-- [ ] Create REPL to run Rania programs
+- [x] Create REPL to run Rania programs

 ## License
 Rania is released under the <a href="https://opensource.org/licenses/Apache-2.0">The Apache 2.0 License<a/>.